Temporary Works Inspection

 FAQ's - Temporary Works Inspection

-Temporary Works Coordinator (TWC) The TWC is not normally the designer, but is responsible for ensuring that a suitable temporary works design is prepared, checked and implemented on site in accordance with the relevant drawings and specification.
+The Temporary Works Coordinator (TWC) is responsible for ensuring temporary works are properly designed, checked, and implemented on site according to relevant drawings and specifications.